Richypiants/OptML_project/README.md

 THe strategies where evaluated to determine if an alternative exists to using the now standard constant update frequency.

 Our experiments show that, in specific settings,choosing the right schedule for the update frequency can reducecomputational costs while maintaining or improving trainingperformance.

+This project was summarized in the project report attached on this project.

+To generate the plots used in the report:
+1. Run run.py to generate plots for training on standard ResNet18
+2. Run .jupyternb to generate plots for training the modifed ResNet18 with stochastic depth and dropout.